 A designated staff member opens incoming Special Mail in the presence of the inmate.
-These items will be checked for physical contraband, funds, and for qualification as Special Mail; the correspondence will not be read or copied if the sender has adequately identified himself/herself on the envelope and the front of the envelop clearly indicates that the correspondence is "Special Mail - Open only in the presence of the inmate" or with similar language.
+These items will be checked for physical contraband, funds, and for qualification as Special Mail; the correspondence will not be read or copied if the sender has clearly identified the sender's name, title, and address on the envelope, and the front of the envelop clearly indicates that the correspondence is "Special Mail - Open only in the presence of the inmate" or with similar language.
 Without adequate identification as Special Mail, the staff may treat the mail as general correspondence.
 In this case, the mail may be opened, read, and inspected.